AlureonTheVirus/GroupMeCommunityDocs/docs/events.md

 Indicates that a user has joined the group (e.g., via a share link or if the group is open).

-> [!NOTE]
+!!! note

-> This event typically fires in groups that either have "Request to Join" enabled or in smaller groups (generally with fewer than ~200 members).
+  This event typically fires in groups that either have "Request to Join" enabled or in smaller groups (generally with fewer than ~200 members).
 In very large, open groups, individual join events might not always be generated.

 ```json linenums="1" title="Object Structure"
 {